beehaw-org/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - [Asexuality Handbook](https://www.asexuality-handbook.com/): "This site's aim is to provide easy access to information and advice about asexuality that is understandable, deep, and well referenced."
 - **US**: [The Ace and Aro Advocacy Project (TAAAP)](https://taaap.org/): "TAAAP is an organization dedicated to providing resources on asexuality and aromanticism to the public."
 - [Ace Community Survey](https://acecommunitysurvey.org/): "The Ace Community Survey is an annual survey by the Ace Community Survey Team, which collects valuable information on the demographics and experiences of members in the ace community."
-- Resources page from the now-defunct [Asexuality New Zealand Trust](https://asexualitytrust.org.nz/what-is-asexuality/)
 - [Asexual Agenda](https://asexualagenda.wordpress.com/)

 ### Intersex Resources